nextleap-project/countermitm/source/new.rst

 At the end of this protocol,
-Alice has learned and validated the contact information and Autocrypt key of Bob, the person to whom she sent the bootstrap code.
+Alice has learned and validated the contact information and Autocrypt key of Bob, the person to whom she sent the bootstrap code, while also knowing that Bob has her Autocrypt key.
 Moreover,
-Bob has learned and validated the contact information and Autocrypt key of Alice, the person who sent the bootstrap code to Bob.
+Bob has learned and validated the contact information and Autocrypt key of Alice, the person who sent the bootstrap code to Bob, while also knowing that Alice has his Autocrypt key.

 Requirements for the underlying encryption scheme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~